spacelift-io/user-documentation/docs/vendors/ansible/getting-started.md

 In Spacelift, go ahead and click the **Add Stack** button to create a Stack in Spacelift.

-On the first screen, you should select the repository you've just forked, as can be seen in the picture.
+In the first tab, you should select the repository you've just forked, as can be seen in the picture.

 ![Configuring the VCS settings.](../../assets/screenshots/ansible/ansible-1-create-new-stack.png)

-In the next screen, you should choose the **Ansible** backend.
+In the next tab, you should choose the **Ansible** backend.
 There, fill in the **Playbook** field with the playbook you want to run.
 In the case of our example, it is _playbook.yml_.
 You could also configure an option to [skip the planning phase](reference.md#stack-settings), but we will leave that disabled for now.

 ![Configuring the backend settings.](../../assets/screenshots/ansible/ansible-2-configure-backend.png)